 In the mid-twentieth century, Washington Hall was the home of William & Mary's education courses.
-This is where, during the summer of 1951, Hulon Willis Sr. began his master's degree and became the first African American to attend the College of William & Mary.
+This is where, during the summer of 1951, Hulon Willis Sr. began his master's degree and became the first African American to attend William & Mary.
 Willis was a graduate of what was then Virginia Union College and taught in Norfolk.
 In 1956, Willis graduated with his M.Ed. with a specialization in physical education.
-He was the second African American to graduate from the College.
+He was the second African American to graduate from the university.
 His son and granddaughter would eventually attend William & Mary.
 In 1992, Willis was honored when the Hulon Willis Alumni Association, William & Mary's African American alumni group, was named in his honor.